 Recognize I have “stuff” + I must question/challenge myself +Re-program and re-route my thinking + controlling my “stuff” so it does not interfere with relationships and interactions = A better Teri.

 Hey, the bottom line is we all make snap judgments.
-Those judgments are like instantaneous “movies” that play in our brains the minute we meet a new person.
+Those judgments are like instantaneous “movies” that play in our brains when we meet a new person.
 Don’t beat yourself up about this.
 No one is truthfully colorblind.
-But, we cannot let it interfere with work, friendships, gestures of kindness, or collaboration.
+But we cannot let it interfere with work, friendships, gestures of kindness, or collaboration.
 Stop the movie and play another one.

 No. Diversity training will not make your environment more tolerant.
-The only thing that will change things is self-examination, self-improvement, and an opportunity for meaningful non-threatening interactions and the latter is something TCB Consulting can help you create.
+The only things that will change where we are in this racist time are self-examination, self-improvement, and an opportunity for meaningful non-threatening interactions; the latter is something TCB Consulting can help you create.

 I want you to be your most authentic at work and learn to work with others!